-Singh and Kaur (2018) [10] led a review to assess the connection amongst hand and foot length with level in a populace of Punjab, India.
-The review included 400 members (200 guys and 200 females) matured somewhere in the range of 18 and 30 years.
+Singh and Kaur (2018) [10] led a review to assess the connection between hand and foot length with the level in the populace of Punjab, India.
+The review included 400 members (200 guys and 200 females) somewhere in the range of 18 and 30 years.
 The analysts utilized standard anthropometric techniques to gauge the hand and foot length of the members, as well as their level.
 The outcomes showed that both hand length and foot length were fundamentally associated with level (p < 0.001).
-The relationship coefficient between hand length and level was 0.647 in guys and 0.631 in females, while the connection coefficient between foot length and level was 0.846 in guys and 0.788 in females.
+The relationship coefficient between hand length level was 0.647 in guys and 0.631 in females, while the connection coefficient between foot length was 0.846 in guys and 0.788 in females.
 The investigation likewise discovered that foot length was a preferable indicator of level over hand length.